paturrlonely/axu/README.md

 **Information:**
 - Have used multi auth sessions
-- Using Qrcode on the terminal or using pairing code
+- Using the latest baileys

 **Run script:**
 ```npm start```